Jettiso/responsive-pricing-tables/README.md

 # responsive-pricing-tables
-Responsive Pricing Tables - HTML/CSS
+Responsive Pricing Tables using - HTML/CSS only